MythicTy/DingiesAndDragQueens/source/content/Turn of Fortunes Wheel/Public/World/Lore/The Glitch.md

 Recently, the Glitch has been worsening. [[The Outlands]] experienced earthquakes that caused you to be racked by the unimaginable pain of all your death wounds from your different variants. [[Bawk]] felt it the worst, due to his (at the time) 32 deaths.
 From this point, your deaths have been more exhausting than usual.

-There is also a theme of the Glitch leaving dead [[sunflies]] in its wake.
+There is also a theme of the Glitch leaving dead [[The Outlands|sunflies]] in its wake.
 The two times you have experienced these earthquakes has left fields of the insects dead.

 > At that same time, you feel... a shaking.
 Like the tremors of an earthquake.